Symptoms of a Panic Attack

-A panic attack can be terrifying.
-It may seem to you that:
+A panic attack can be very frightening.
+You may feel like:

 - You are dying